Many firms in China's third-biggest province struggling to pay debt - S&P

 “We foresee no immediate relief to Shandong’s POE liquidity and refinancing challenges given China’s slowing economy.
 We expect Shandong POE credit risk will remain significant for the next 12 months,” S&P said.

-The ratings agency added that Shandong’s support will be limited, as the provincial government has been favoring high-value-added sectors in recent years, and may not mind letting some private firms in over-capacity industries go under, if there is no systemic risk.
+The ratings agency added that Shandong’s support will be limited, as the provincial government has been favouring high-value-added sectors in recent years, and may not mind letting some private firms in over-capacity industries go under, if there is no systemic risk.
+(Reporting by Ryan Woo; Editing by Shounak Dasgupta)